Written by Dr. Sagar Bhattad

 The symptoms involve:

-The Potential Complications of Juvenile idiopathic Arthritis include:
+The Potential Complications of Juvenile Idiopathic Arthritis include:

-To accomplish this, Doctors usually recommend a combination of treatments.
-The treatment that is effective for a child not necessarily helps another one.
-Therefore, a physician, rheumatologist, and physical therapist will work jointly to plan the best method of treatment.
+To accomplish this, Pediatric Rheumatologists usually recommend a combination of treatments.
+The treatment that is effective for one child may not necessarily help another one.
+Therefore, a pediatric rheumatologist and physical therapist will work jointly to plan the best method of treatment.